-Previously, Matt served in a number of leadership positions in media and technology, most recently as CEO at Lonely Planet, where he focused on the transformation of the business and driving the geographic expansion into China, India, Brazil, and Russia.
-Under his leadership, the company made a successful digital transition, more than doubling digital revenue, which grew from less than 10% to nearly one-third of the total.
+Matt Goldberg is the global head of mergers, acquisitions, and strategic alliances for News Corp.
+Prior to that he served as QVC’s senior vice president of corporate development and had also held several leadership positions in media and technology.
+He served as CEO at Lonely Planet, where he focused on the transformation of the business and driving the geographic expansion into China, India, Brazil, and Russia.
+Under his leadership, the company made a successful digital transition, more than doubling digital revenue, which grew from less than 10 percent to nearly one-third of the total.

 He lives with his wife and three children in Short Hills, N.J.